Duffy

 Duffy is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Dwelling structure in Duffy, as evaluated at the latest Census, comprised 87.9% houses and 12.1% other dwellings.
 In comparison, Australian Capital Territory had 81.7% houses and 18.2% other dwellings.
-Home ownership in Duffy was 37.6%, with mortgaged dwellings at 43.3% and rented ones at 19.1%.
-The median monthly mortgage repayment in Duffy was $2,476, above the Australian Capital Territory average of $2,251.
-Median weekly rent in Duffy was $445, compared to Australian Capital Territory's $420.
-Nationally, Duffy's mortgage repayments were higher at $2,476 than the Australian average of $1,863.
-Rents in Duffy were substantially above the national figure of $375.
+Home ownership in Duffy was 37.6%, similar to Australian Capital Territory's figure.
+Mortgaged dwellings made up 43.3% and rented dwellings were 19.1%.
+The median monthly mortgage repayment in Duffy was $2,476, higher than the Australian Capital Territory average of $2,251.
+The median weekly rent in Duffy was $445, compared to Australian Capital Territory's $420.
+Nationally, Duffy's median monthly mortgage repayments were significantly higher at $2,476 compared to Australia's average of $1,863.
+Rents in Duffy were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing